Accepting customers

 As a service provider, the Equality Act 2010 applies to your business.
 This means that it is unlawful to discriminate against customers on the following 'protected characteristics':

-• age – this applies to guests aged 18 and above i.e. you cannot have a policy excluding under 25s.
+• Age – this applies to guests aged 18 and above (for example, you cannot have a policy excluding under 25s).

 Discrimination does not just mean refusing to provide services to people on the basis of their 'protected characteristics'.
 It also means providing them with different standards of service, different products, charging different prices or having different terms and conditions.
 For example, it would be discriminatory to only allow gay couples to have a twin bedroom rather than a double bedroom, or to prevent groups of more than 10 men from entering an attraction.

-However, you are allowed to provide different products and services for disabled customers provided that there is an objective justification for doing so.
-Objective justification is said to occur when the difference in the goods or service provided is 'a proportionate means of achieving a legitimate aim'.
+However, you are allowed to provide different products and services for disabled customers, as long as there is an objective justification for doing so.
+Objective justification is said to occur when the difference in the goods or service provided is ‘a proportionate means of achieving a legitimate aim’.
 For example, it could probably be considered justified to only sell ground floor rooms in a listed building to a wheelchair user if the upper floors were only accessible by a staircase.
 Similarly, it would probably be considered justified to advise pregnant women not to undertake a particularly violent ride at an adventure park on the basis of medical risk.

-It should be noted that it is the inability to make alterations rather than the cost of making alternations that provides objective justification – i.e. you cannot provide a discriminatory service on the basis of cost alone.
+It should be noted that it is the inability to make alterations rather than the cost of making alterations that provides objective justification – that is, you cannot provide a discriminatory service on the basis of cost alone.

 Indirect discrimination